Can dogs eat eggs? Find out in our guide to dogs and eggs! Can you feed them cooked or raw? How to safely share eggs with your family dog.

-Make sure you wash your hands very thoroughly after handling the raw eggs, and don’t allow children to pet or play with a dog that has raw egg on his face and paws.
+Make sure you wash your hands very well after handling the raw eggs.
+Don’t allow children to pet or play with a dog that has raw egg on his face and paws.

 If you’re going to feed your dog eggs, but are concerned about Salmonella, then it’s best to boil the eggs before serving them.